astropy/astroquery/docs/esa/jwst.rst

 * Synchronous: the response to the request will be generated as soon as the request received by the server.
   (Do not use this method for queries that generate a big amount of results.)
-* Asynchronous: the server will start a job that will execute the request.
+* Asynchronous: the server starts a job that will execute the request.
   The first response to the request is the required information (a link) to obtain the job status.
   Once the job is finished, the results can be retrieved.